auivanau/auivanau.github.io/_posts/2025-02-27-3-ct-download-tool.md

 <blockquote>
 <p>In projects like this, you're not just learning anatomy or CT—you end up inventing tools, pipelines, and workflows that didn’t exist before.
 That’s where the growth happens.</p>
 </blockquote>

-<p>Stay tuned for how I brought these DICOMs into InVesalius and converted them into a 3D-printable skull model!</p>